 It disconnects the thing that lives inside your hardwired brain, which reconnects a self that is different than the one you usually encounter when you look in the mirror.

 Literally, and figuratively.

 There is not only less recognition of the face that you normally see, but also of the idea of self.
 It is similar to how people don’t like seeing themselves on video tapes or how their voices seem distorted.
 Magic mushrooms place you in a dimension akin to this phenomena, but on the contrary – it feels good.
 It gives your brain the room and space to re-evaluate its connections without causing the conflicts of rigid thinking in the brain.

-Jesus must have been taking this stuff.
+Jesus must have been taking this stuff, is what you think.

 All in all, my discovery of solo psychedelic experimentation has been incredibly important in my personal development.